RoboStack/robostack.github.io/docs/GettingStarted.md

         The command will also automatically add `LocalAppData/pixi/bin` to your path allowing you to invoke `pixi` from anywhere.

-        !!! warning "PowerShell is not supported"
-            On Windows, Powershell is not supported, only the Command Prompt terminal is supported.

         !!! tip "Prerequisites"
             - Windows users need Visual Studio (2019 or 2022) with C++ support
             - You can download them here: [https://docs.microsoft.com/en-us/cpp/build/vscpp-step-0-installation?view=msvc-160](https://docs.microsoft.com/en-us/cpp/build/vscpp-step-0-installation?view=msvc-160)